Your Sports Analytics Team

 This is not a get rich quick process.
 The illusion of success that many in this industry portray is not reality.

 We put a lot of energy, thought, and money into this.
 But we certainly do not have all the answers, and this is not a get rick quick system.
-You are encouraged to take and use the things you agree with, but also be skeptical about the things you don’t.
+You are encouraged to take and use the things you agree with, but also be thinking about the things you don’t.
 Build your own filters and systems to find a better win rate.

-We are building a community who want to think critically about players, teams, and the betting market.
 If you enjoy sports analytics, decision analysis, and you are ready to use your brain to out-maneuver the market, this can be a fun, challenging, and rewarding hobby.

 In 2010, Advance Research Projects Activity (IARPA) started a four-year forecasting competition among thousands of ordinary people and experts to determine the core traits and behaviors that lead to the most accurate forecasting results.
 Here is a summary of what they found along with how we use the principles in our Clear Data Sports handicapping process.